 Is It Free Of Charge?

 No it isn’t.
-Similar to other systems like Bitcoin Profit and Bitcoin Evolution, the BitQL App requires a minimal initial investment of €250.
+Similar to other systems like Bitcoin 360 AI and BitiCodes, the BitQL App requires a minimal initial investment of €250.
 This money is charged to your credit card by the brokers which have been assigned to you which are unlicensed in most cases.
+Depositing is a simple task when systems like BitQL are concerned, however when it comes to cashing out it’s a completely different story.

 Why Are The Scammers Trying To Trick Me?